atom/atom/docs/packages/creating_a_package.md

   'ctrl-V': 'changer:magic'
 ```

+Notice that the keybinding is called `ctrl-V`--that's actually `ctrl-shift-v`.
+You can use capital letters to denote using `shift` for your binding.

 `.tree-view-scroller` represents the parent container for the tree view.
-Also,
-notice that the keybinding is called `ctrl-V`--that's actually `ctrl-shift-v`.
-You can use capital letters to denote using `shift` for your binding.
+Keybindings
+only work within the context of where they're entered.
+For example, hitting `ctrl-V`
+anywhere other than tree won't do anything.
+You can map to `body` if you want
+to scope to anywhere in Atom, or just `.editor` for the editor portion.

 To bind keybindings to a command, we'll use the `rootView.command` method.
 This
 takes a command name and executes a function in the code.
 For example: